-Many Filipinos, including Filipino-Chinese merchants doing business in the city, know Colon Street in Cebu as the Philippines’ oldest and busiest historical street.
+Many Filipinos, including Filipino-Chinese merchants doing business in the city, now consider Colon Street in Cebu as the Philippines’ oldest and busiest historical street.
 The street received its name from the famous Italian explorer, navigator, colonizer, and citizen of the Republic of Genoa, Cristóbal Colón, also known as Cristoforo Colombo in Italian.

 Colon Street, recognized as the country’s oldest street, is also the shortest national road in the Philippines.
 At the end of Colon, as you head towards Parian, you’ll encounter a heritage monument that pays homage to Cebu’s rich history.